 Day 10 Bush Camp

-It is an early start today as we have a rather long drive ahead of us.
+We set off early today as we have a rather long drive day ahead of us.
 We are aiming to get as close to Queen Elizabeth II National Park as possible.
-Along the way we will find somewhere to camp for the night.

 Bush camp (no facilities) (1 nt)